txleev/ml_3rd_year_project/README.md

-📄 Final Project Report: Deep Learning – Emotion Detection from Video Using YOLO
-1. Project Proposal
+# Project Proposal

-Title:
-Real-Time Emotion Detection in Video Using YOLOv8 and Facial Expression Recognition
+### Real-Time Emotion Detection in Video Using YOLOv8 and Facial Expression Recognition

 Background & Problem Statement:
-Understanding human emotions from facial expressions has wide applications in mental health monitoring, HCI, security, and entertainment.
+- Understanding human emotions from facial expressions has wide applications in mental health monitoring, HCI, security, and entertainment.
 Manual analysis of emotions in videos is time-consuming and subjective.

 Objective:
-To design and train a YOLOv8-based object detection model that detects faces and classifies their emotion in video frames, enabling sentiment analysis at scale.
+- To design and train a YOLOv8-based object detection model that detects faces and classifies their emotion in video frames, enabling sentiment analysis at scale.

 Expected Outcomes:

-A fine-tuned YOLOv8 model capable of detecting facial emotions in real-time.
+- A fine-tuned YOLOv8 model capable of detecting facial emotions in real-time.

-A full pipeline to run inference on video and extract per-class emotion counts.
+- A full pipeline to run inference on video and extract per-class emotion counts.

-Insights about the general sentiment expressed in the video.
+- Insights about the general sentiment expressed in the video

-2. Data Collection & Preprocessing
+# Data Collection & Preprocessing

-Dataset:
-We used the [AffectNet] dataset, which contains labeled facial images across multiple emotion classes like happy, sad, angry, surprised, neutral, etc.
+### We used the [AffectNet] or [FER2013] dataset, which contains labeled facial images across multiple emotion classes like happy, sad, angry, surprised, neutral, etc.

-Preprocessing Steps:
+### Preprocessing Steps:

-Converted dataset into YOLO format with .txt annotations.
+- Converted dataset into YOLO format with .txt annotations.

-Split dataset into train/val/test.
+- Split dataset into train/val/test.

-Resized all images to 640x640 resolution.
+- Resized all images to 640x640 resolution.

-Applied normalization, face alignment (optional), and data augmentation (flip, brightness).
+- Applied normalization, face alignment (optional), and data augmentation (flip, brightness).

-Documentation:
+### Documentation:
-All data transformations and file structure were maintained in a YOLO_format/ directory with a proper data.yaml config file.
+- All data transformations and file structure were maintained in a YOLO_format/ directory with a proper data.yaml config file.

-3. Exploratory Data Analysis
+# Exploratory Data Analysis
-Performed:
+### Performed:

-Class distribution analysis (some emotions were underrepresented).
+- Class distribution analysis (some emotions were underrepresented).

-Sample image visualization to confirm correct bounding boxes and labels.
+- Sample image visualization to confirm correct bounding boxes and labels.

-Visual verification of emotion classes (e.g., confusion between "neutral" and "sad").
+- Visual verification of emotion classes (e.g., confusion between "neutral" and "sad").

 Insights:

-Dataset was slightly imbalanced, which we considered during training.
+- Dataset was slightly imbalanced, which we considered during training.

-Augmentation helped mitigate the skew.
+- Augmentation helped mitigate the skew.

-4. Model Selection & Justification
+# Model Selection & Justification (1 point)
-Model Chosen: YOLOv8 (Nano variant for real-time inference)
+### Model Chosen: YOLOv8 (Nano variant for real-time inference)

 Justification:

-YOLOv8 offers excellent speed–accuracy tradeoff.
+- YOLOv8 offers excellent speed–accuracy tradeoff.

-Ideal for object detection + classification in videos.
+- Ideal for object detection + classification in videos.

-Custom training is straightforward, and export to ONNX/TFLite is available for deployment.
+- Custom training is straightforward, and export to ONNX/TFLite is available for deployment.

 5. Model Training & Validation
 Training Details: